 What is the best rum to mix with Coke?
 Many people have an opinion, some people swear by Bacardi white rum, others pick a true Cuban rum and even others want a well aged, vintage rum like Mount Gay Extra Old.
 But what do you do for the people that just ask for a rum and Coke?
-What type of rum, white or amber, makes the better drink?
+What type of rum, white or amber, makes a better drink?
 Does a moderately priced vintage rum make a noticeable difference in taste in a glass of Coca-Cola?
-And from the stand point of a bar or restaurant, which rum will make people enjoy their stay more, without offending them when the bill comes around.
+And from the standpoint of a bar or restaurant, which rum will make people enjoy their stay more, without offending them when the bill comes around.

-The trick at a bar / restaurant is to strike a balance between quality and price.
+The trick at a bar/restaurant is to strike a balance between quality and price.
 Unfortunately, many places have decided that quality isn’t so important, so the cheapest rum wins out.
 That means that aged rums get the heave-ho, even though some of them may be the same price or only be a dollar or two more per bottle.
 A few dollars can make a real difference.

 *Please note that the prices are Canadian, and yes they are high, but that has always been the case.